Eviction Notices: By Type (7)

 Download: PDF

-1-Month Notice to Terminate Month-to-Month Tenancy (for Tenants) – Used by tenants to notify the landlord that their month-to-month tenancy agreement will terminate in one (1) month.
+1-Month Notice to Terminate Month-to-Month Tenancy (for Tenants) – Used by tenants to terminate their month-to-month lease with their landlord.

 Step 1 – Prepare Eviction Notice